qburn93/balanced-news-app/README.md

 1. Home Page

-    - The functionality of the site is restricted to registered users in line with its purpose to assist individuals.
-The home page was therefore designed to welcome customers and provide an introduction to make the site purpose clear.
+    - The functionality of commenting posts on the site is restricted to un-registered users in line with its purpose.
+The home page was therefore designed to welcome users and provide an introduction to make the site purpose clear.
 There are clear links to encourage visitors to signup and allow existing users to login.
 The home page is fully responsive and is based on the site's base template, therefore includes the site wide navigation and footer elements.

         ![Home Page](docs/features/features-homepage-min.png)

 1. Navigation

-    -

-    -

-    - Administrators see links to manage their profile and logout, but also the link to the user search page.
+    - Administrators see links to manage their posts and logout.

         ![NavBar - administrator]()